 A rent increase notice is a formal document from landlords informing their tenants of increased rent.
 It details the new rental amount and when it should take effect.
 The notice of rent increase is important for transparent rental agreements.
-It helps protect both tenant rights and landlord interests.
+It helps protect both tenant rights and landlord rights.

 Legal Requirements Involve in Rent Increase